aikaterna/aikaterna-cogs/README.md

 ttt - A Tic Tac Toe cog originally for Red V2 by HizikiFW.
 This cog is licensed under the Apache-2.0 license.

+urlfetch - Fetch text from a URL.
+Mainly used for simple text API queries (not JSON).

 warcraftlogs - Fetch player info/metrics from the WarcraftLogs API for World of Warcraft Classic.
 Does not provide stats for non-Classic characters.

 wolfram - A v3 port of Paddo's abandoned Wolfram Alpha cog.